Film Stars Don't Die in Liverpool: Plot

-From 1979, Gloria and Peter's romance continues until the spring of 1981, and Peter spends time with Gloria in New York City, including a visit from Eileen.
+In 1979, Gloria and Peter's romance continues until the spring of 1981, and Peter spends time with Gloria in New York City, including a visit from Eileen.
 Gloria invites Peter to live with her in America full-time.
 However, shortly thereafter, Gloria suddenly cools to the relationship without explanation, distancing herself from Peter.
 Gloria kicks him out of her New York City apartment, and he returns to Liverpool for an acting job in an Alan Bleasdale play.

 It is revealed that Gloria's sudden change of heart in New York City was driven by her learning that her cancer had returned.
 Her earlier refusal of chemotherapy in 1975 has contributed to the cancer's return.
 Her distance from Peter and keeping of secrets was because of ongoing tests and doctor appointments.
-She doesn't share this with Peter and instead hopes to drive him away as the cancer is diagnosed as terminal.
+She does not share this with Peter and instead hopes to drive him away as the cancer is diagnosed as terminal.

 In October 1981, Peter struggles with his family on how to approach care of Gloria.
 As she becomes increasingly weak, Gloria decides to allow Peter to inform her family of her illness.
-Peter surprises Gloria by taking her to a theatre to read from Romeo and Juliet (a scene in which the real actor Peter Turner makes a cameo appearance as stage hand Jack).
+Peter surprises Gloria by taking her to a theatre to read from Romeo and Juliet (a scene in which the real actor Peter Turner makes a cameo appearance as stagehand Jack).
 They reconcile.
-Gloria's oldest son Timothy arrives from the US to assist Gloria in returning home.
+Gloria's oldest son Timothy arrives from the U.S. to assist Gloria in returning home.
 Peter gently packs her belongings as Gloria sleeps.
 Gloria says goodbye to Peter and his family and departs for the U.S. They share a final kiss.

 The film concludes with footage of Gloria winning the Academy Award for Best Supporting Actress for her portrayal of Rosemary Bartlow in The Bad and the Beautiful at the 25th Academy Awards.